Thank you to all of the volunteers, donors and sponsors who made our July 21 Community Action Day a great success!

 “Volunteering at the NJ Community Food Bank is an experience that impacts you to the core when you see how any small act of kindness--through donations of money, food or most importantly the gift of self--changes the lives of those less fortunate.
 When people in our industry are so richly blessed, it takes so little for us to give something that can truly touch the lives of others.”- Janet Proscia, Cronheim Mortgage, Member, NAIOP NJ Community Action Committee

-On July 21, over 100 NAIOP NJ Members, family members and colleagues will volunteer at the Community Food Bank of NJ in Hillside.
-Volunteers will sort incoming food donations, and repack food and household items to be distributed to 18 counties across NJ.
-Members are also conducting food and cash drives at work (here are some tips), and will bring their donations to the Food Bank on July 21.
-In 2016, we donated more than TWO TONS of food over $8,000.
+On July 21, over 120 NAIOP NJ Members, family members and colleagues volunteered at the Community Food Bank of NJ in Hillside.
+Volunteers sorted incoming food donations, packed senior food bags, and repacked food and household items to be distributed to 18 counties across NJ.
+Members also conducted food and cash drives at work.
+We donated nearly TWO TONS of food and over $6,000.

 Before our partnership with the Food Bank began in 2010, NAIOP undertook a number of different projects.